 If higher force levels (> 5 lbs/2.3 kg ) to manually lift parts and materials or if higher downward force is needed (e.g., using torque wrench, pushing down on parts, etc.) we need to be concerned about requiring shorter individuals to exert force in the upper part or even outside of their reach zone thereby compromising arms and shoulders.

 Modifications are to recommend a workbench height 3 to 5 inches/7.6 to 12.7 cm lower than elbow height.
-So, 37 inches/94 cm for a fixed workbench height and an adjustable height range of 32 to 44 inches/81 to 112 cm.
+So, 37 inches/94 cm. for a fixed workbench height and an adjustable height range of 32 to 44 inches/81 to 112 cm.

 Precision Activities